makerdao/community/governance/parameter-docs/param-global-debt-ceiling.md

 In an Emergency Shutdown, DAI cannot be minted regardless of the Global Debt Ceiling.

+The Global Debt Ceiling will not prevent DAI accruing in the system surplus buffer from stability fees.
+Therefore, overall DAI supply can still increase despite the Global Debt Ceiling being reached.

 Maker Governance should exercise caution when reducing the debt ceiling of collateral types; this may lead to an unintended situation where the Global Debt Ceiling is below the amount of DAI outstanding, thus preventing further DAI from being minted.